-- Compared to what the Black architects of this music went through over the first century of its existence, this is a pretty minor price to pay.
+- Compared to what the black architects of this music went through over the first century of its existence, this is a pretty minor price to pay.
 No one is throwing you in jail.
 No one is making you walk in the back door or use a separate water fountain.
-There is no vast population of white jazz musicians being deprived of work by inferior Black jazz musicians.
+There is no vast population of white jazz musicians being deprived of work by inferior black jazz musicians.
 Being called a thief is a hell of a lot nicer than some of the names I’m sure those pioneers heard on a regular basis.

 - In case you’ve forgotten, being white is an advantage in just about every other area of your life, short of the cost of sunscreen.
 (In case you need a refresher: see here.)

-- This doesn’t mean you should never respond to a dumb argument or defend yourself, just try to have some perspective and be grateful that you live in a relatively peaceful country and can study music and (God forbid) occasionally get paid to play it.
+- This doesn’t mean you should never respond to a dumb argument or defend yourself, just try to have some perspective and be grateful that you live in a relatively peaceful country and can study music and (God forbid!) occasionally get paid to play it.

-- But if it still bothers you and you really want to change peoples’ minds, take a cue from that Bill Evans guy you’re always mentioning and win them over by being a nice and respectful person and playing your ass off.
+- But if it still bothers you and you really want to change peoples’ minds, take a cue from that Bill Evans guy you’re always mentioning and win them over by being a respectful person and playing your ass off.

 … WHILE YOU’RE HERE, some other posts to check out: